top of page

 Avoid working extremely long hours for little gain.
 As leaders, we can get in our own way of achieving success, falling into patterns of behaviours and actions that do not bring about the results we were aiming for.
 In addition, high levels of mental stress leads to lower operating effectiveness.
 Reflective, analytical work on a regular basis can help to restore your emotional balance and improve effectiveness by ensuring you are not leading with blinkers on.

-1. School improvement: Choosing an educationalist, someone with many years of school improvement experience, ensures that conversations can be deep, meaningful and set against a shared understanding of the national context.
+1. School improvement: 15+ years of school improvement experience ensures that conversations can be deep, meaningful and set against a shared understanding of the national context.
+Headteachers feel heard and that sessions are meaningful.

 “...for me it was the biggest driver for school improvement.”

-2. Experience: My background includes working with numerous schools and providing support to leaders at various levels, equipping me with a profound understanding of the common challenges school leaders face.
+2. Experience: Having worked with many leaders across different schools, I have a profound understanding of the common challenges school leaders face.

 “Vicky’s level of expertise, her level of reality, and her level of practicality sets her apart from other school improvement professionals.”